QUEEN OF HEARTS

 Communication, language and literacy

 Personal, social and emotional development

 The importance of play cannot be over emphasised and the curriculum is carefully planned in order that each child learns through play and every opportunity to extend this play is taken.
 The topics are therefore fun and child centred allowing for flexibility and spontaneity.
 The full learning curriculum is at Queen of Hearts for parents to read.

 Parents are actively encouraged to become involved in their child’s pre-school care.
 This is achieved by a constant dialogue between staff and parents which enables information regarding a child’s educational development to be shared.
 Yearly and half yearly reports are sent to parents and meetings are held to discuss each child’s progress.
 However the door is always open and at any time parents are invited to discuss their child’s progress and needs.
-A report card is sent home each day outlining the day’s activities, any particular notes about the child including how much the children ate and the menu for the next day.
+A daily report is sent home each day outlining the day’s activities, any particular notes about the child including how much the children ate and the menu for the day.